accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

       * Baking time and rollout flow.
 The new feature is not one-off thing.
           * New fixes/improvements keep adding to it.
 It's a flow.
 The binary rollout is a flow too.
 The feature enabling along staging->canary->production with order, is also a flow.
           * We may set free the binary flow, bug keep the enabling flow sit to staging/canary for a long baking time, and while we are adding new fixes/improvements to the feature flow.

+  * Core feature catch rollout timeline should have metrics monitoring, incident alerting, log scanning, and even Jupyter Notebook processed scanning, to run daily.
+    * Periodically to sample vicitim clusters and scale-out to team members to co-review
+    * Auto marking healthy and unhealthy can be tricky.
+Filtering out noise is a long-term and non-trival task
+    * For tight schedule, we need to allocate more resource on daily scanning and more people for co-review.
+For important incidents, we need to establish prioritized collaboration process - keep focus, cancel all meeting, push off all dev work.

+  * Core feature catch rollout timeline should have testing pipeline continuously running
+     * This is to catch that new changes may break existing feature, and we need to know before code deploy on production.
+Otherwise we have to do hotfixing which delays feature rollout.
+     * If we see the testing break, don't wait. need first time high priority act to fix.
+     * Proactive act in mind.
+E.g. to review code changes from other tracks that may impact the core feature rollout.
+     * Or when people ask us to review, don't wait or ignore. otherwise when the PR merged we have more work to fix.